-In many flamenco shows very young children are not allowed.
+Many flamenco shows do not allow very young children.
 If you are traveling with children, find out beforehand whether or not they are allowed.

 6. Useful tips to enjoy flamenco in Seville

-Just as a visit to the Alcazar in Seville is best enjoyed by being aware of the significance of what you are seeing and knowing its historical context, the same thing happens with a flamenco show.
+Just as a visit to the Alcázar of Seville is best enjoyed by being aware of the meaning of what you are seeing and knowing its historical context, the same goes for a flamenco show.
 It is not necessary to read entire books about this art, but if you can inform yourself before attending about how it arises and how it evolves, I am sure you will enjoy the show much more.
-This is something they do to perfection in guided walking tours of Seville, especially if they are themed.
+This is something they do to perfection on guided walking tours of Seville, especially if they are themed.

 Go with an open mind

 Although it is a hackneyed phrase, normally you either love flamenco or you can't stand it.
-This discipline, both in singing and dancing, is unlike any other and if you have not seen any show so far it is quite possible that the first time it will surprise you.
+This discipline, both in song and dance, is unlike any other and if you have not seen any show so far it is very possible that the first time you will be surprised.
 In any case, respect must always come first; especially if the show includes dinner, the artists deserve to be the main attraction of the evening and not a mere accompaniment.

-If you are lucky enough to know someone in Seville who likes flamenco and recommends you a show, do not hesitate.
-In this case you should not be afraid that the place is less known; if you have good references from an aficionado, you may be pleasantly surprised because in Seville the art is not only in the renowned tablaos.
+If you are lucky enough to know someone in Seville who likes flamenco and recommends a show, do not hesitate.
+In this case you should not be afraid that the place is less known; if you have good references from an aficionado, you may be pleasantly surprised because in Seville the art is not only in the tablaos of renown.

-The Sevillian neighborhood of Triana is known as the cradle of flamenco and you will see that there is a special sense of pride among the inhabitants of this neighborhood (not in few stores in the center you will see T-shirts with the phrase "República Independiente de Triana").
-Get lost in its corners and let yourself be surprised because it is very common to find a group of people concentrated around a guitar in the middle of the street.
+The Sevillian neighborhood of Triana is known as the cradle of flamenco and you will see that there is a special sense of pride among the inhabitants of this neighborhood (in not a few stores in the center you will see T-shirts with the phrase "República Independiente de Triana" (Independent Republic of Triana).
+Get lost in its corners and let yourself be surprised because it is very common to find a group of people concentrated around a guitar in the street.

-You don't need any special attire to attend this type of lounge.
+You don't need any special clothing to attend this type of club.
 In Seville you will find people of all styles and you will not feel out of place if you go with the same attire with which you have toured the city during the morning.

 Ana's Traveller Tip

-Keep quiet during the show, even if it is held in a tavern, respect for the artists is fundamental.
+Keep quiet during the show, even if it is held in a tavern, respect for the artists is essential.

 The interest in attending a flamenco show implies an interest in learning about the culture and traditions of the Andalusian capital.
 Another experience that will give you the same will be a guided walking tour of Seville.
-You have different options and you can take a look at all of them in this article on Best Tours and Day Trips from Seville:.
+You have different options and you can have a look at all of them in this article on Best Tours and Day Trips from Seville.